 The Broward International Women's Club provides scholarships for international women students.
-For specific eligibility requirements, please call (954) 262-2122.
+For specific eligibility requirements, please call the Office of Institutional Advancement at (954) 262-2110.

 Horatio Alger Collegiate Partners

 NSU is a member of the Horatio Alger Collegiate Partners Program.